baohaojun/system-config/readme.md

     (require 'skeleton-complete)

-You can consider it as `abbrev-mode` or `yasnippet` on the go (with no need to prepare the long completion into an abbrev or yasnippet before using them for completion/expand: it's more free style!).
+You can consider it as `abbrev-mode` or `yasnippet` on the go (with no need to prepare the long completion into a template beforehand: it's less formal and more free style!).

+`skeleton-complete` is not related to [`skeleton-mode`](http://www.emacswiki.org/emacs/SkeletonMode), except they both have `skeleton` in their names.

 # Usage